 The counter bend is elusive for many reasons, but mostly the complexity of the maneuver.
 I tried to find a good video on YouTube but without much success – most of the YouTube videos are dressage riders dealing with bending a horse around corners.
 I also found a few poor attempts at the real thing that resulted in the horse either badly dropping in or simply not getting any bend through the body.
 The best video I could find was with Richard Caldwell, who is sadly no longer with us and left far too short of a video legacy, working on one of his horses.

 Counter bending a horse is exactly what the name suggests, bending the “body” of the horse around the outside leg on a circle.
 Imagine yourself leg yielding your horse around a circle, crucially, without its shoulder dropping and with only a few degrees of bend in the neck.
 But that still is not quite it, while the leg yield is a counter bend the idea of counter bending the horse in a circle is not that it should travel sideways – it should still be travelling forwards even while carrying the frame of a bend.
+The bend of course is differentiated from flexion by maintaining the same curve throughout the horse’s body, from the ears to the tail.

 If the rider is holding the horse’s head up or to the outside the horse is too rigid to properly bend through the body and the rider should go back to (loin) suppling exercises.
 Spurs are useful tools and help immensely with refinement, but they should be used sparingly.